The Definitive Guide on Roux and a One-Step Recipe

 - Cold or warm stock can be added to a hot roux while stirring vigorously with a whisk/spoon.

-- Room temp roux can be added to a hot stock/liquid while stirring vigorously with whisk/spoon.
+- Room temperature roux can be added to a hot stock or liquid while stirring vigorously with whisk/spoon.

 - Do not use aluminum pots as the scraping of the metal whisk will turn light grey and impart a metallic flavor.
 This will also cause aluminum to be ingested which some have claimed cause health concerns.